Actindo-AG/Documentation/POS/Operation/05_ManageCashRegister.md

 # Manage the cash register

-In the cash register, you can post sales independent cash in and cash out, you can close the pay desk, for instance after a shift, count the current cash balance and define or edit a skimming amount.
+In the cash register, you can post sales independent cash ins and cash outs, you can close the pay desk, for instance after a shift, count the current cash balance and define or edit a skimming amount.
 In addition, you can open the cash drawer and print a shift summary.

 ## Cash in the register